RubixML/ML/docs/datasets/labeled.md

 public labelType() : int
 ```

-Return all of the possible outcomes i.e. the unique labels:
+Return all of the possible outcomes i.e. the unique labels in an array:
 ```php
 public possibleOutcomes() : array
 ```